arnabwahid/wordpress-bootstrap/README.md

-WORDPRESS BOOTSTRAP
+WP BOOTSTRAP
 ===================

 Bootstrap (http://getbootstrap.com) in WordPress theme form.

-Using Eddie Machado's Bones for a starting point (https://github.com/eddiemachado/bones).
+Used Eddie Machado's Bones for a starting point (https://github.com/eddiemachado/bones) but it doesn't look too much like it any longer.

 FEATURES
 ________

-We’ve built the WordPress Bootstrap theme so that it could be used as-is or as a starting point for theme developers.
+We’ve built the WP Bootstrap theme so that it could be used as-is as a very basic theme or as a starting point for theme developers.
 It’s built on top of the Bones theme framework by Eddie Machado and based on v3.0.3 of Bootstrap.

-Watch this project to keep up with its progress.
+Watch or star this project to keep up with its progress.

 Multi-Lingual
 _____________